dssharma345/datahub-learn/network-documentation/avalanche/tutorials/platform-overview/add-a-validator.md

 }
 ```

-When the time reaches `1584042912`, this node will start validating this Subnet.
-When it reaches `1584121156`, this node will stop validating this Subnet.
+This node will begin verifying this Subnet when the time reaches `1584042912`.
+This node will finish verifying this Subnet when it reaches `1584121156`.

 ### Whitelisting the Subnet

 Now that the node has been added as a validator of the subnet, let’s add it to the whitelist of subnets.
 The whitelist prevents the node from validating a subnet unintentionally.

-To whitelist the subnet, restart the node and add the parameter `--whitelisted-subnets` with a comma separated list of subnets to whitelist.
+estart the node and add the parameter to whitelist the subnet `--whitelisted-subnets` with a comma separated list of subnets to whitelist.

 The full command is: